qjuppet/SingleCellClassifier/python script/README.md

 # Python script

-This folder contains script to help you train your own models and analyse your measurements.
+This folder contains Jupyter notebooks to help you train your own models and analyse your measurements.

 ## Dependencies version

 The scripts have the following dependencies and were tested with the following versions:

 - tensorflow: 1.13.1